ZeeshanMukhtar1/OpenVerse/README.md

 - Small Projects
 - Code Snippets
 - Documentation
-- Do NOT remove other's content.
+- DO NOT remove other's content.
 - Styling/code can be pretty, ugly or stupid, big or small as long as it works

 ## Get Started Today 🌟